Does modern life ever feel excruciatingly flat to you? A bleak landscape devoid of layers, rhythm, interest, texture?

 The more of these attributes a behavior/event/situation invokes, the more different from everyday life and ritual-like it will seem.
 The fewer of these attributes present, the more casual and ordinary it will feel.

 For a more simple definition of ritual, here’s one that works: thought + action.
-A ritual consists of doing something in your mind (and often feeling something in your heart), while simultaneously connecting it to doing something with your body.
+A specific ritual consists of doing something in your mind (and often feeling something in your heart), while simultaneously connecting it to doing something with your body in a series of actions.

 - Rites of passage